Undermassive Hosts of $z = 4-6 $ AGN from JWST/NIRCam Image Decomposition with CONGRESS, FRESCO, and JADES: Testing the Robustness of Host Galaxy Flux Recovery

-We first test how the AGN/host flux ratio may affect the recovery of the host's flux.
-To create the mock data, we added scaled AGN model images on top of each galaxy image.
-Each AGN component was scaled such that the AGN-to-host flux ratio takes values in the range [0, 0.1, 0.5, 1.0, 1.5, 2.0, 2.5, 3.0, 5.0, 10.0, 20.0, 30.0, 40.0, 50.0, 60.0, 70.0, 80.0, 90.0, 100.0, 200.0, 1000.0, 10000.0, 100000.0], producing a series of synthetic AGN-contaminated galaxies.
-We included Poisson noise from the AGN by adding its contribution to the error map and injecting corresponding random Gaussian noise into the science image to account for the additional noise expected when a real AGN is present.
+We first test how the AGN-host flux ratio may affect the recovery of the host flux.
+To create the mock data, we added scaled AGN (i.e., PS) model images on top of each galaxy image.
+Each AGN component was scaled such that the AGN-to-host flux ratio takes values in the range from 0 to 100000, producing a series of synthetic AGN-contaminated galaxies.
+We included the Poisson noise from the AGN by adding its contribution to the error map and injecting a PS model with the corresponding random Poisson noise into the science image to account for the additional noise expected when a real AGN is present.

-We fit the real galaxy images with \text{GALFIT}, using a composite S\'ersic + PS model.
+We fit the real galaxy images with \text{GALFIT}, using a composite S\'ersic$+$PS model.
 The best-fit S\'ersic model from the band with the most reliable fit was then taken as the representative host model.
 This representative model was subsequently convolved with the PSF in each band to generate host models.
 Together with the PS model, these S\'ersic models were used as inputs to our MCMC fitting procedure, which we applied to each mock image to determine the recovered host and AGN fluxes.

-We compared the recovered host fluxes with the true host fluxes, measured through aperture photometry on the original galaxy images.
-The ratio of recovered to true fluxes in each band is shown in Fig.~\ref{fig:host_recover_ratio}.
-Even when no AGN component is added, fitting a PS model plus a S\'ersic model introduces a systematic bias---particularly in the F444W band---because the model is forced to divide the central light between the S\'ersic and PS components, leading to a fraction of the host flux being misassigned to the PS model.
+We compared the recovered host fluxes with the true host fluxes measured through aperture photometry on the original galaxy images.
+The ratio of recovered to true fluxes in each band is shown in Figure~\ref{fig:host_recover_ratio}.
+Even when no AGN component is added, fitting a PS model plus a S\'ersic model introduces a systematic bias---particularly in the F444W band---because the model is forced to distribute the central light between the S\'ersic and PS components, leading to a fraction of the host flux being misassigned to the PS model.
 In real galaxies, any intrinsically compact central light concentration could therefore be incorrectly interpreted as an AGN.

 The recovery of host--galaxy fluxes depends strongly on the AGN/host ratio.
 As the AGN contribution increases, the decomposition becomes more degenerate, which causes the recovered host flux to deviate more from the true value.
-Also, when we inject AGN models, the Poisson noise we added grows as the flux of the AGN model we injected increases.
-When we add an AGN model with flux 10000 brighter than the galaxy, the noise is comparable to the host's flux.

 From F090W to F200W, the difference between the injected and recovered host flux stays below 15\% for AGN/host ratios up to $\sim$ 1000.
 In F277W, the recovery remains accurate (within 15\%) only when the AGN/host ratio is below $\sim$200.
 At longer wavelengths, the breakdown occurs at even lower AGN/host ratios.
 In F356W, reliable recovery (difference $<$ 15\%) is maintained only for AGN/host ratios below 40.